-Table 10 Navigation Panel Summary (continued)
+Table 14 Navigation Panel Summary (continued)

-LINK TAB FUNCTION ESIM Use this screen to download a subscription profile from your service provider and activate it on your eSIM.
-Wireless General Use this screen to configure the WiFi settings and WiFi authentication or security settings.
-MAC Authentication Use this screen to block or allow wireless traffic from wireless devices of certain SSIDs and MAC addresses to the Zyxel Device.
+INK TAB FUNCTION ESIM Use this screen to download a subscription profile from your service provider and activate it on your eSIM.
+Wireless General Use this screen to configure the WiFi settings and WiFi authentication o security settings.
+MAC Authentication Use this screen to block or allow wireless traffic from wireless devices o certain SSIDs and MAC addresses to the Zyxel Device.
 WPS Use this screen to configure and view your WPS (WiFi Protected Setup) settings.
 WMM Use this screen to enable or disable WiFi MultiMedia (WMM).
 Others Use this screen to configure advanced WiFi settings.
 Home Networking LAN Setup Use this screen to configure LAN TCP/IP settings, and other advanced properties.
 Static DHCP Use this screen to assign specific IP addresses to individual MAC addresses.
 UPnP Use this screen to turn UPnP and UPnP NAT-T on or off.
 Custom DHCP Use this screen to configure additional DHCP options.
+APAS Use this screen to allow a LAN device to use any available port to access any available service from a remote WAN device.
 GRE Tunnel Use this screen to configure a tunnel interface.
+Loop Guard Use this screen to shut down a port if the Zyxel Device detects packet sent out through the port loops back to the Zyxel Device.
 Routing Static Route Use this screen to view and set up static routes on the Zyxel Device.
-DNS Route Use this screen to forward DNS queries for certain domain names through a specific WAN interface to its DNS servers.
+DNS Route Use this screen to forward DNS queries for certain domain names throu a specific WAN interface to its DNS servers.
 Policy Route Use this screen to configure policy routing on the Zyxel Device.
 RIP Use this screen to configure Routing Information Protocol to exchange routing information with other routers.
 NAT Port Forwarding Use this screen to make your local servers visible to the outside world.
 Port Triggering Use this screen to change your Zyxel Device's port triggering settings.
-DMZ Use this screen to configure a default server which receives packets from ports that are not specified in the Port Forwarding screen.
+DMZ Use this screen to configure a default server which receives packets fro ports that are not specified in the Port Forwarding screen.
 ALG Use this screen to enable the ALGs (Application Layer Gateways) in the Zyxel Device to allow applications to operate through NAT.
 DNS DNS Entry Use this screen to view and configure DNS routes.
-Dynamic DNS Use this screen to allow a static hostname alias for a dynamic IP address VLAN Group VLAN Group Use this screen to group and tag VLAN IDs to outgoing traffic from the specified interface.
-Interface Grouping Interface Grouping Use this screen to map a port to create multiple networks on the Zyxel Device. ecurity Firewall General Use this screen to configure the security level of your firewall.
+Dynamic DNS Use this screen to allow a static hostname alias for a dynamic IP addr VLAN Group VLAN Group Use this screen to group and tag VLAN IDs to outgoing traffic from the specified interface.
+Interface Grouping Interface Grouping Use this screen to map a port to create multiple networks on the Zyxe Device. ecurity Firewall General Use this screen to configure the security level of your firewall.
 Protocol Use this screen to add Internet services and configure firewall rules.
-Access Control Use this screen to enable specific traffic directions for network services.
-DoS Use this screen to activate protection against Denial of Service (DoS) attacks.
-MAC Filter MAC Filter Use this screen to block or allow traffic from devices of certain MAC addresses to the Zyxel Device.
-Parental Control Parental Control Use this screen to define time periods and days during which the Zyxel Device performs parental control and/or block web sites with the specific URL.
+Access Control Use this screen to enable specific traffic directions for network service DoS Use this screen to activate protection against Denial of Service (DoS) attacks.

-Table 10 Navigation Panel Summary (continued)
+Table 14 Navigation Panel Summary (continued)